LucaT2/3D-Object-Morphing-VAE/README.md

 ## ➡️ Getting Started

 To use, train, or evaluate the model locally, follow the instructions below.
+I recommend using an evironment, such as conda or if you prefer you can also you a local one.
+Also in order for the tensorflow library to work with your gpu, you either must run this project from linux, or if you are on Windows you should run it from a Linux subsystem such as WSL or Ubuntu.
+Otherwise your training or evaluating phase will not be able to run on gpu.

 ### 1. Setup